alemesa/mapbox-covid19/TUTORIAL.md

 }
 ```

-📍`Checkpoint`: At this point, you should have something like this on your screen:
+📍`Checkpoint`: If everything went well, you should have something like this:

 <img src="https://dev-to-uploads.s3.amazonaws.com/i/ypae5irlwg4rfkgfpp0f.png"/>